xxyzz/myblog/_posts/2018-09-16-js-time-zone.md

 description: "Don't forget to add letter 'Z' to UTC ISO date formats string in JavaScript and dont't use dateString to create Date objects."
 comments: true
 ---
 I have been confused by converting time zones in Angular for several days, it turns out that UTC ISO date formats need to add a letter "Z" at the end which means zero offset[^1].
-So what happens if we left it out? ~~(You get f**ked!)~~
+So what happens if we left it out?
 ### In Firefox

 {% highlight javascript %}